Warframe: Gameplay

 Through the Orbiter's console, the player can select any of the available missions to them.
-In order to progress through the Solar System, players must complete Junctions to travel to other planets.
-These Junctions have a set of tasks that must be completed to access the Junction, where the player faces off against an NPC Warframe.
+To progress through the Solar System, players must complete mission 'nodes' on each planet to reach Junctions, and use these Junctions to travel to other planets.
 Other missions rotate over time as part of the game's living universe; these can include missions with special rewards and community challenges to allow all players to reap benefits if they are successfully met.
-Aboard the ship, the player can also manage all other functions for their Tenno, including managing their arsenal of equipment, customizing their Warframe and weapons, crafting new equipment, and accessing the in-game store.
-Missions can be played alone or with up to four players in a player versus environment cooperative manner, and are generally played on randomly generated maps composed of "tiles" of map sections.
-Missions have various objectives, such as defeating a certain number of enemies (Exterminate), stealing data from terminals without raising enemy alarms (Spy), rescuing and escorting prisoners (Rescue), or defending points on the map for set periods of time (Defense).
-Later updates have added three large open-field environments where numerous bounties can be completed.
+High-difficulty daily and weekly challenges offer rare rewards.
+Aboard the Orbiter, the player can manage their arsenal of equipment, customize their Warframes and weapons, craft new equipment, and access the in-game marketplace.
+Missions can be played alone or with up to four players in a player versus environment cooperative manner, and are generally played on procedurally generated maps.
+Missions have various objectives, such as defeating a certain number of enemies (Exterminate), stealing data from terminals without raising enemy alarms (Spy), rescuing and escorting prisoners (Rescue), or defending points on the map for set periods (Defense).
+Later updates have added three large open-field environments where the player can accept bounties composed of several missions in succession.

-Players can use their weapons, abilities, and a number of parkour style moves to navigate through and overpower forces within the mission.
-Downed players may choose to revive themselves up to a maximum of four times, or can be revived by other players an infinite number of times.
-Once complete, players are rewarded with in-game items, as well as in-game currency and items picked up while exploring the map; failure to complete a mission causes these rewards to be lost.
-In addition to cooperative missions, the game includes player versus player (PvP) content through the multiplayer 'Conclave', which also rewards the player for placing high in such matches.
+Players can use their weapons, abilities, and several parkour maneuvers to navigate through the area and defeat enemies within the mission.
+Upon losing all health, a player becomes downed; an ally may revive them, or a player may revive themselves a limited number of times each day.
+Once the mission is complete, players are rewarded with in-game items, as well as in-game currency and items picked up while exploring the map; failure to complete a mission causes these rewards to be lost.
+In addition to cooperative missions, the game includes player versus player (PvP) content through the multiplayer 'Conclave', which also rewards the player for placing highly in such matches.